 Impact to the Industry

-The implementation of #ConsumerDuty has a significant impact on banks and #WealthManagers, as they will need to review their business models, products, and services.
+The implementation of Consumer Duty has a significant impact on banks, wealth managers and financial advisers, as they will need to review their business models, products, and services.
 Once the focus is on the client and good advice is provided, together with transparent investment decision making support; clients will be served in a good way!

 Ortec Finance’s OPAL solution helps advisers and clients with their investment decision making process.
-With a Goals-Based approach, insight in risk and return on the short and long term, the clients’ expectations can be managed.
+With a goals-based approach, insight in risk and return on the short and long term, the clients’ expectations can be managed.

-The realistic wealth projections provided by Ortec Finance enable the adviser and client to analyze the impact of different investments decisions on clients’ goals and decide if the risks taken are acceptable.
 Realistic economic scenarios which are updated regularly, lead to improved insights in the trade-off between risk and return and subsequently to better investment decisions.
-Our #OPAL front-end adviser solutions are built upon our OPAL #API, which makes it possible to compare several risk profiles, tailored to the strategic asset allocations of the bank/wealth manager.
+Our OPAL front-end adviser solutions, built upon our OPAL API, make it possible to compare several risk profiles, tailored to the strategic asset allocations of the bank/wealth manager.

 UK consumer duty